 The last thing that you (and your fish) want is a noisy pump, especially as most aquariums are installed in bedrooms or living rooms.
 The noise can send harmful vibrations throughout your aquarium, which can cause distress to anything living inside.
 While much pump noise can be mitigated somewhat by proper installation, some pumps are noisier than others.
 Submersible pumps are usually quieter, as long as they are not touching the walls of the tank or any installed pipes or rock features.

 Our top pick for an aquarium return pump is the Jebao DCP Sine Wave pump.
 It has big power in a small and compact package, with quiet and energy-efficient sine wave technology operation.
 A flow rate of 1710 GPH and a wall-mountable controller make this a return pump that you can’t go wrong choosing.

 The best aquarium return pump for the money is the DEP-4000 from Uniclife.
 It has a Smart Controller function that allows you to switch between its 10 different speed settings, and it has a built-in 10-minute feed mode.
 It also has a decent 1052 GPH flow rate, which makes it ideal for aquarium enthusiasts on a budget.

-The correct return pump is a critical component for your aquarium, so it can be a stressful and often confusing process to find the right one.
+The correct return pump is a critical component of your aquarium, so it can be a stressful and often confusing process to find the right one.
 Hopefully, our in-depth reviews have helped you narrow down the options, so you can find the right one to suit your unique needs.